1. Why is our game in Early Access?

 First, Sins of a Dark Age (Soada) has a number of incomplete features and experimental ideas that we would like a lot more feedback on.
 Second, Soada is a complex online game that needs a lot of testing in key areas such as server load capacity, game balance and matchmaking.
 Early Access allows us to get the volume we need to do this testing without overloading our systems.2.
 How long do we plan to be in Early Access?

 As long as necessary but we expect it to last months, not years.3.
 What is the current state of the game?

 Soada is still in development so there are bugs, incomplete features, placeholder assets, unoptimized code and balance issues.
-The Ai Heroes (aka Golems) are not very bright yet so they won't pose much of a challenge yet.
 Most importantly we have not been able to fully test our server load capacity which is one of our major reasons for entering the Early Access program.
 However, even in this state the game is stable, very fun, and has loads of content.4.
 What content is missing or placeholder?